October 20, 2017

 - Publishing and distributing content to drive awareness, traffic, engagement, leads, and other key metrics

-- Collaborating across departments to gather information from subject matter experts; ensure the content is designed, developed, and implemented as intended; and integrate content marketing with other marketing initiatives
+- Collaborating across departments to gather information from subject matter experts, ensure content is designed and implemented as intended, and integrate content marketing with other marketing initiatives

 - Measuring progress and optimizing for improvement

-Anchoring your product design and content marketing plan in a solid strategy is the best way to achieve more substantial, sustainable results, including:
+Anchoring your content marketing plan in a solid strategy leads to more substantial, sustainable results, including:

-- Better outcomes and KPIs (conversions, sales/revenue, churn, satisfaction/NPS, loyalty, employee satisfaction, etc.)
+- Better outcomes and KPIs (conversions, sales and revenue, churn, satisfaction and NPS, loyalty, employee satisfaction)

 - Higher ROI